Age Discrimination Lawyers

 What does the ADEA do?

-Generally, the ADEA prohibits the employer from making employment decisions based on the age of the employee as opposed to the employee’s job performance or the merits of the situation.
+Generally, the ADEA prohibits the employer from making employment decisions based on the age of the employee as opposed to the employee’s job performance or the merits of the situation, or better known as age discrimination.

 What types of employment actions are covered by the ADEA?